ayushrastogi689/atom-desktop/README.md

 Licensing
 ---------

 This software is free.
-You are allowed to reuse it under the terms of the [Creative Commons Attributions-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license. it basically means you can do whatever you want with it.
+You are allowed to reuse it under the terms of the [Creative Commons Attributions-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
+It basically means you can do whatever you want to do with it.
 Though, you are NOT allowed to sell it, or even commercially, to make profit.
 If you would like to use it for more than the previous license allows (e.g. run a commercial server that makes people pay for it), please contact me and ask for a special (commercial) license.